FAQ’s Give You a Home Court Advantage.

 To level the playing field, a little information goes a long way.
 Using email, social media and maybe even printed material to answer frequently asked questions and introduce your team will prepare the prospect to say “Yes.”

 It is great when a customer is interested enough to ask questions.
 This is a signal they are engaged in the conversation.
 However, too many questions at the wrong time can derail a sales presentation.
 To avoid this, create a list of the most common questions.
-Post them on your website and send the link in an email when you confirm the sales call.
+Post the answers to these typical FAQs on your website and send the link in an email when you confirm the sales call.

 How to Buy